ugscan/ugscan.github.io/privacy.md

 ### Sharing
 The sharing function is only responsible for exporting the data to format you want and storing it locally on the phone, Then share through Apple's own sharing capabilities, you can share it through AirDrop, Email, etc.

+### Sync for UGStudio
+You can synchronize the scans to the UGStudio through the local network.
+Only when you select the UGStudio host to be synchronized will the data be send, and the scanned data will not be actively transmitted to the UGStudio.
+All data is
+All of UGStudio's data is stored locally and is not actively uploaded to the cloud.

 ### Precise location information
 UGScan App does not collect precise information about the location of your mobile device.